rhobs/observability-operator/docs/api.md

-The secret's key that contains the credentials of the request
+Selects a key of a Secret in the namespace that contains the credentials for authentication.

 <table>
     <thead>